nateshmbhat/touchable/README.md

 - Takes the painting **stroke width** also into account.
 So if your shapes are painted thick , we still got it covered ✓

 - Handles **clipping** and different **clipping modes**.
 So, You can have any kind of complex clipping and drawing combinations while getting full interactive capability.
 - Simple and Easy API.
-Just wrap your `CustomPaint` with `CanvasTouchDetector` and use the `TouchCanvas` in your painter.
+Just wrap your `CustomPaint` with `CanvasTouchDetector` and use the `TouchyCanvas` in your painter.

 ## Installation